redis/docs/content/integrate/write-behind/reference/cli/redis-di-scaffold.md

 ```
 Usage: redis-di scaffold [OPTIONS]

-  Generates configuration files for RDI and Debezium (when ingesting data to
+  Generates configuration files for Write-behind and Debezium (when ingesting data to
   Redis)

 Options: